zipcodeFrancisco/Maven.Cohort5-Quiz2/Part2-Collections-README.md

 # Part 2 - Collections

 ## Section 1 - ArrayUtility
-1. In `src/test/java/com/zipcodewilmington/part2/ArrayUtilitiesTest` uncomment the test file.
-You can uncomment by selecting all the commented part and press `Command` and `/`.
-2. Make all the tests pass
+2. Ensure all the tests pass

 ### Methods
 1. `Integer[] merge(Integer[] array1, Integer[] array2)` - given two arrays, create a new array with elements from both array.
 Return the new array.